roumcha/browser-extensions/src/editorials-dropdown-for-atcoder/README_en.md

 Add a drop-down menu next to the editorial buttons on the AtCoder problem pages.

-HTTP communication will occur to retrieve the list of editorials.
+Communication will occur to retrieve the list of editorials.